 Valiant history (and Dart, Duster, etc.)

 The Valiant was launched in 1959.
-European in nature, from its high-revving engine to its curvaceous body, it had an alternator (a Chrysler first), a pushbutton automatic, and a torsion bar suspension, once unique to expensive cars, for superior handling.
-The last Plymouth Valiant was produced in 1976, when it was replaced by the Plymouth Volare; the Chrysler Valiant continued in Australia through 1980.
+European in feel, with its high-revving engine and torsion-bar suspension, it had an alternator (a Chrysler first), and an optional pushbutton automatic.
+The last Plymouth Valiant was produced in 1976; the Chrysler Valiant continued in Australia through 1980.
 In South America, the car lasted until 1982 as the Dodge Dart, Chrysler 3700, and Dodge Charger.
-It continued in modified form, as the Dodge Diplomat / Plymouth Gran Fury, until 1989 — a thirty year run.

 “Rarely has a car with so little sex appeal been so popular for so long.” — Author Known